FAQs

 What is a bleed block?

-The bleed block fits between the pistons of your brake caliper to prevent them from moving outwards during the bleed process.
-If you don’t have a bleed block, it’s around 10mm in thickness, so you can use a 10mm Allen wrench as a substitute.
+A bleed block fits between the caliper pistons to prevent them from moving during the bleed process.
+If you don’t have one, a 10mm Allen wrench can be used as a substitute.

 Is your kit compatible with my brakes?